Don Crosby

-George Wallace Donald Crosby, OAM (29 October 1924 – 3 December 1985) was an Australian actor of radio, stage, television and film, radio producer, stage manager, airman and trade unionist, the fifth child of actor Joseph Alexander (Marshall) Crosby and Theresa Crosby (formerly King).
-He was named after his father's friend, the actor and comedian George Stevenson Wallace.
+George Wallace Donald Crosby, OAM (29 October 1924 – 3 December 1985) was an Australian actor of radio, stage, television and film, radio producer, stage manager, airman and trade unionist.

+Early life

+The fifth child of actor Joseph Alexander (Marshall) Crosby and Theresa Crosby (formerly King), George Wallace Donald Crosby was named after his father's friend, the actor and comedian George Stevenson Wallace.
 At the age of one, he was taken on stage by his father in a production of the operetta His Royal Highness.
 At age 12, he started producing radio sketches at the Australian Broadcasting Corporation (ABC, then known as the Australian Broadcasting Commission).

-Biography
+Career

-After leaving school, he continued acting and worked in insurance.
-After World War II broke out, he served as an air gunner in the Royal Australian Air Force.
-In 1945, aged 21, he travelled to London and worked as an assistant stage manager in the West End, when he was offered a scholarship to study at the Royal Academy, after which he worked throughout England in repertory.
-In 1949 he returned to Sydney and married Elizabeth Teresa Glover.
-He appeared in Doris Fitton's production of Dark of Night, and numerous other productions in Sydney and Melbourne.
+At age 12, Crosby started producing radio sketches at the ABC.
+After leaving school, he continued acting, while working in insurance.
+After World War II broke out, Crosby served as an air gunner in the Royal Australian Air Force.
+In 1945, aged 21, he travelled to London and worked as an assistant stage manager in the West End, when he was offered a scholarship to study at the Royal Academy of Dramatic Art, after which he worked throughout England in repertory.
+In 1949 he returned to Sydney.
+He appeared in Doris Fitton's production of Dark of the Moon, and numerous other productions in Sydney and Melbourne.
 Entering radio in 1949, he had a successful career not only as an actor but also as a producer.

 When television arrived in Australia in 1956, he easily made the transition to the new medium, featuring in plays, again at the ABC.
 According to Richard Lane:

 For all his success on stage, it was on television and later in film that his greatness in developing characterisation was fully revealed.
 His was a craggy face that could sometimes be humorous, often grim or judicial, but always sensitive.

+His craggy features, often saw him compared to Sir John Mills.

-He moved to commercial television, appearing in serials made by Crawford Productions, such as Ryan, Division 4, Matlock Police and Homicide.
+Crosby moved to commercial television, appearing in serials made by Crawford Productions, such as Ryan, Division 4, Matlock Police and Homicide.
 In 1968, he played the role of Mervyn in Tony Hancock's doomed Australian series, which was shelved upon Hancock's suicide and later released as a TV movie in 1972.
+His later television work included roles in The Young Doctors and A Country Practice.